A: Shiver sometimes.

 Summary

-• Shiver when you're new to cold.
-It takes a week to acclimate.
+Shiver when you're new to cold.
+It takes about two weeks to acclimate.

 Thermogenesis